sathyanarayananan96/CSVtoExcelconverter/README.md

 Output file- excel sheet:

-Line 1: Header - YYYYMMDDHHSS FILE_NAME SHORT ONE LINE DESCRIPTION OF REQUIREMENTS in CSV format
+Line 1: Header - YYYYMMDDHHSS FILE_NAME SHORT ONE LINE DESCRIPTION OF REQUIREMENTS in CSV format - removed Line 2: FIELD 1, FIELD 2, SUBFIELD 1, FIELD 3,SUBFIELD 4,......,FIELD N - From CSVconverter2.py
+Line 3 onwards: Data from input CSV file.
+(Trailer will be removed)

 Caution: It is better to create the virtual environment using IDEs like Pycharm